 Our theology is correct, but our practice lags behind.
 We say we believe in the risen Lord, but we live as if He's dead...
-When we pray, do we assume He listens?

-Before we serve, do we wait for His power?
+When we pray, do we assume the Lord is listening?
+Before we serve, do we wait on His power?
 When we're lonely, do we look for His presence?

-Rather than run to Him with our problems, do we try to solve them on our own...
-Rather than seek His guidance, we make our best guess and trudge on...
-Rather than lean on His power, do we muster our own meager reserves...
-Rather than depend on His comfort and joy, do we turn to drugs, and sports, and games, and movies, and entertainment - do we stay distracted so we don't have to deal with life's emptiness.
+Rather than run to Him with our problems, do we try to solve them ourselves...
+Rather than seek Him for guidance, do we just take our best guess...
+Rather than lean into His strength, do we throw our meager reserves at the problem...
+Rather than depend on His comfort, do we turn to drugs, or sports, or games, or entertainment - do we try to keep ourselves distracted so we don't have to deal with life's emptiness.